ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 single container, and a node would still need to do that for each container in the chain.

-Instead if a node starts by securely retrieving the accepted frontier from a majority of honest nodes and then recursively fetches the parent containers from the accepted frontier down to genesis, it can cheaply check that containers are correct just by verifying at their IDs.
+Instead if a node starts by securely retrieving the accepted frontier from a majority of honest nodes and then recursively fetches the parent containers from the accepted frontier down to genesis, it can cheaply check that containers are correct just by verifying their IDs.
 Each Avalanche container has the IDs of its parents (one block parent for linear chains, possibly multiple parents for DAGs) and an ID's integrity can be guaranteed cryptographically.

 Let's dive deeper into the two bootstrap phases - frontier retrieval and container execution.